jcmunav63/e_nstruments_rails_react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge XXXXX for the original idea of this mobile/desktop app design.
-You can review his/her project at: [Source](https://www.source.com/resources/)
+I would like to acknowledge Andy Leverenz for the original idea of this project.
+You can review his blog at: [Let's build an eCommerce Music Shop](https://webcrunch.com/posts/ruby-on-rails-ecommerce-music-shop)

 I would also like to thank all my colleagues, who inspire me to do my best everyday.